 Take the Menopause Assessment.
 If you have questions or concerns, schedule an appointment to talk with one of Gennev’s telemedicine specialists about your unique menopause experience.
 Get back your peace of mind and get on path to regaining control of your health in midlife and menopause.

 Would you consider yourself one of the Walking Wounded?
 Have you chosen not to seek help, or have you tried but were unable to get a satisfactory answer?
 We’d love to hear your story and share it with other women who may be in the same situation.
-Leave a comment below, on our Facebook page, or in midlife & menopause solutions, our closed Facebook page.
+Join our Facebook page, or in midlife & menopause solutions, our closed Facebook page.